rstojnic/lazydata/README.md

 ## Data shape: (10000,100)
 ```

-To get the data files without running any code, you can also use the command line utility:
+To get the data files without running the code, you can also use the command line utility:

 ```bash
 # download just this file